powelli13/monopoly/design_thoughts.md

 Are all sale offers and exchanges open knowledge to all players?
 Or can there be private sales?

+Can a property be sold between players when there are houses on it?
+  - According to monopolyland, no.

 # Models and Choices
 ## Player
 The Player model holds the board position, account balance and piece identifier for a given player participating in the game.
 Also used to